LakshitSinghBishtTM/xLaDe/README.md

 enforcing architectural boundaries that prevent kernel drift, and recording enough metadata to reproduce any experiment correctly, years later.

 xLaDe is built primarily as a command-line tool for Linux, with tested support for Windows (via WSL) and Android (via Termux).
-It installs through pip, ships with a comprehensive test suite and remains unapologetically experimental.
+It installs through pip, ships with a comprehensive test suite and remains experimental.

 ---